 There are two subspecies recognised:

-They like the same sort of habtats; inland and coastal wetlands, preferring open, low ground, shallow freshwater lakes and marshes with plenty of emergent vegetation.
+They like inland and coastal wetlands, preferring open, low ground, shallow freshwater lakes and marshes with plenty of emergent vegetation.

-The main difference between these and the Chinese Spot-bills, is that the primary feathers are white.
+The main differences between these and Eastern Spot-billed Ducks, is that there are large white areas on the tertials of the male.
 These can be seen even when the wings are folded.
-The sides of the head are a purer buff, and there is a small area of orange/red at the base of the bills.
-This is more distinct in the drake.
+The sides of the head are a purer buff, and there is usually a small area of orange/red at the base of the bills.
+This is a little larger and more distinct in the drake.

-Spotbills lay 6-14 buffy-coloured eggs, which are incubated for 24 to 26 days.
+This species lays 6–14 whitish eggs, which are incubated for ~26 days.
 Wild nesting females, young and eggs may be predated by water and marsh-dwelling snakes.
 In aviculture, they breed readily and care should be taken enclosing them with other ducks.
 They readily hybridise with several closely and not-so-closely related species, and these offspring are frequently fertile.

 Share this page